coddingtonbear/esp32-bluetooth-bridge/readme.md

 * When called without an argument: returns the current state of the serial monitor.
-* when called with an argument of `0`: Turns serial monitoring off.
+* When called with an argument of `0`: Turns serial monitoring off.
 * When called with an argument of `1`: Turns serial monitoring on.

 Note that this is probably only useful if you are issuing commands